adamdavis99/Image-Cartoonisation/README.md

 #### Detail Enhancement filter
 This is almost same as Bilateral filter, except, we apply a **detailEnhance()** filter instead of the *bilateralFilter()*.
 It has 2 parameters which we take input from the user.
 A **sigma_s** parameter which specifies the *smoothness* of the image.
 Another **sigma_r** which preserves the edges while image smoothing.
 Small value leads to similar colors being averaged, while colors that differ much will stay intact.
 This is taken input from user as **tune color averaging effects**.
 Then we use the result of adaptive threshold as a mask.
 Then, merge the result of the detail enhancement filter based on the value of the mask to create well-defined edges, which is the basis for cartoonisation.

+### A procfile is a special file that specifies the commands that are executed by the app on startup.
+You can use a Procfile to declare a variety of process types.
+For more info, visit https://devcenter.heroku.com/articles/procfile